Natural reservoir: Animal reservoirs

-Common animal reservoirs include: bats, rodents, cows, pigs, sheep, swine, rabbits, raccoons, dogs, other mammals.
+Common animal reservoirs include: bats, rodents, cows, pigs, sheep, swine, rabbits, raccoons, dogs, and other mammals.

 Common animal reservoirs

 Bats

 Numerous zoonotic diseases have been traced back to bats.
-There are a couple theories that serve as possible explanations as to why bats carry so many viruses.
-One proposed theory is that there exist so many bat-borne illnesses because there exist a large amount of bat species and individuals.
-The second possibility is that something about bats' physiology make them especially good reservoir hosts.
-Perhaps bats' "food choices, population structure, ability to fly, seasonal migration and daily movement patterns, torpor and hibernation, life span, and roosting behaviors" are responsible for making them especially suitable reservoir hosts.
+There are a couple of theories that serve as possible explanations as to why bats carry so many viruses.
+One proposed theory is that so many bat-borne illnesses exist because a large number of bat species and individuals exist.
+The second possibility is that something about bats' physiology makes them especially good reservoir hosts.
+There are speculations that bats' "food choices, population structure, ability to fly, seasonal migration and daily movement patterns, torpor and hibernation, life span, and roosting behaviors" are responsible for making them especially suitable reservoir hosts.
 Lyssaviruses (including the Rabies virus), Henipaviruses, Menangle and Tioman viruses, SARS-CoV-Like Viruses, and Ebola viruses have all been traced back to different species of bats.
-Fruit bats in particular serve as the reservoir host for Nipah virus (NiV).
+Fruit bats, in particular, serve as the reservoir host for Nipah virus (NiV).

 Rats

-Rats are known to be the reservoir hosts for a number of zoonotic diseases.
-Norway rats were found to be infested with the Lyme disease spirochetes.
-In Mexico rats are known carriers of Trypanosoma cruzi, which causes Chagas disease.
+Rats are the reservoir hosts for several zoonotic diseases.
+On Mohegan Island, Maine, populations of Norway rats (Rattus norvegicus) that were heavily infested with deer ticks (Ixodes dammini) were found to be infected with the Lyme disease (Borrelia burgdorferi) spirochetes.
+In Mexico, rats are known carriers of Trypanosoma cruzi, which causes Chagas disease.